slowernews/wisdom-tldr/README.md

 > *'tone of voice is a big clue to know with whom are we negotiating:
 - the analytical cold guy is very patience
 - the assertive guy (trump) wants to make it fast
-- the accomodator: relationship is the most important
+- the accomodator: relationship is the most important'*

 > *'unexpressed feelings never die.'*

 > *'releasing pressure is different from venting.'*

 > *'the more influence somebody is the more they use we / plural pronoums.'*

 > *'there are so many wingmans breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*

 > *'listening for things taht you didnt see. for incongruences.'*

 > *'they will hurt, and than say what you have to say. people then are expecting and it doesn hurt as much.'* naming the negatives first.'*

 CHALLENGE: The deal will fall if both sides don't take what they need from it.